brunomaga/brunomaga.github.io/_posts/2023-06-27-GPTlite-cpp.md

 tags: [machinelearning]
 ---

-In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the Torch developers decided to move that structure of PyTorch from a python interface of a C++ core (highly efficient) to a Python-based implementation that calls a small set of c++ kernels (developer friendly).
+In the recent [PyTorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the Torch developers decided to move that structure of PyTorch from a python interface of a C++ core (highly efficient) to a Python-based implementation that calls a small set of c++ kernels (developer friendly).
 They also announced `torch.compile` as a method to perform a JIT compilation and optimization of the execution graph that tremendously speeds up the execution.

 So the main questions are: how much faster are the C++ model implementations compared to a Python one?
 If Python is the *de facto* corelanguage for training, can we perform inference efficiently on a compiled C++ code?
 How good is `torch.compile` really?